A Static Optimality Transformation with Applications to Planar Point Location: Point location in polygonal subdivisions with non-constant sized cells

 \section{Point location in polygonal subdivisions with non-constant sized cells}

+Our work applies to point location in triangulations.
+It can also be extended to polygonal subdivisions where each region has constant complexity.
+Indeed, suppose every region has $k+2$ edges.
+We can just triangulate each region and then apply our result.
+As mentioned in the introduction, this operation could increase the entropy of the query outcomes.
+However, the \emph{log sum inequality}~\cite[Theorem~2.7.1]{CoverTh06} implies that $\sum_{i=1}^{k} p_i \log(1/p_i) \leq p \log (k/p)$ for any nonnegative $p_1, p_2, \dots, p_k$ and $p = \sum_{i=1}^k p_k$.
+Thus, if we subdivide a region with probability $p$ into $k$ triangles, the entropy increases by at most $p \log k$.
+It follows that the overall entropy grows by at most $\log k$, which is acceptable if $k$ is constant.

-Our work applies to point location in triangulations, and by easy extension, to polygonal subdivisions where each region has constant complexity.
-Recently, several data structures have been developed for optimal point location where the distribution is known in advance for convex connected \cite{DBLP:conf/soda/ColletteDILM08}, connected \cite{DBLP:journals/corr/abs-0901-1908}, and arbitrary polygonal \cite{DBLP:journals/corr/abs-1001-2763} subdivisions of the plane, as well as the more general odds-on trees \cite{DBLP:journals/corr/abs-1002-1092}.
-The entropy-based lower bounds used in optimal trees, biased point location structures, and here are not meaningful in these contexts; a convex $k$-gon splits the plane into but two regions and has constant entropy among the query probabilities of the two regions, yet for some distributions can require $\Omega(\log n)$ time for a point location query.
+Recently, several data structures have been developed for optimal point location where the distribution is known in advance for convex connected \cite{ColletteDuIaLaMo08}, connected \cite{ColletteDuIaLaMo09}, and arbitrary polygonal \cite{BoseDeDoDuKiMo10} subdivisions of the plane, as well as the more general odds-on trees \cite{BoseDeDoDuKiMo10a}.
+Unfortunately, these structures are not biased according to our definition, since entropy-based lower bounds are not meaningful for them: a convex $k$-gon splits the plane into two regions, so the entropy of the query outcomes is constant.
+Nonetheless, some distributions require $\Omega(\log n)$ time for a point location query (in a reasonable model of computation that is more restrictive than the one described here).

 The entropy-sensitive structures for non-triangulations all basically work by triangulating the given subdivision as a function of the provided probability distribution, and then using one of the biased structures on the resultant triangulation.
 The main conceptual problem in using our framework with such a structure is that it is unclear how to triangulate during the rebuilding process, since the optimal triangulation is not known in advance.
 One could imagine that triangulating during each rebuild based on the observed queries so far would work well, but proving this would require a more complex and specialized analysis than what has been presented in this paper.